Osceola National Forest

 Osceola National Forest is a National Forest located in northeast Florida.
+It is named in honor of the noted Seminole warrior, Osceola.
+The forest also has a history of Native American presence, in which they inhabited and traveled through this area.
 Osceola National Forest was created by President Herbert Hoover's proclamation on July 10, 1931.
-It is named in honor of the noted Seminole warrior, Osceola.

 The forest is made up of approximately 200000 acre of pine flatwoods and cypress-hardwood swamps in northeastern Florida, and is about 50 mi west of Jacksonville.
 It is located in parts of Columbia, Baker, Bradford, and Hamilton counties.
 The forest administration headquarters are in Tallahassee, as are all three National Forests in Florida.
 Local ranger district offices are located in Olustee.
 There is one officially designated wilderness area in the forest, the 13660 acre Big Gum Swamp Wilderness.

 Geography and ecology

 Within the forest is the Osceola Research Natural Area, designated a National Natural Landmark in December 1974.

-Osceola National Forest has a history of wildfires, and is susceptible to wildfires with prescribed burns in place to mitigate this risk.
+Osceola National Forest has a history of wildfires, and is susceptible to wildfires with prescribed burns in place to mitigate this risk and lower tree mortality.
+An example of a threatening wildfire in the past is in June 1941, in which it took 600 fire fighters to fight a fire that spread along 15 miles.

 Osceola National Forest is home to many birds as well as mammalian and reptilian species, including the alligator, eastern indigo snake, two species of skunk, muskrat, black bear, coyote, raccoon, gopher tortoise, bobcat, two species of fox, opossum, cougar, fox squirrel, and red-cockaded woodpecker an endangered species.
+Osceola National Forest has also had sightings of ant leptothorax within its land.